xi-liu-cs/robot-hand-state-prediction/readme.md

 Using ResNet50 with image 2 received a root mean square error score of 65.48362.<br>
 Using ResNet101 with image 0 received a root mean square error score of 65.96393.<br>
 Using ResNet18 with image 0 received a root mean square error score of 66.22581.<br>
+Using ResNet50 with image 0 received a root mean square error score of 66.72329.<br>

 ### discussion

 ### future work
 It seems there are a lot of performance penalty due to the implementation of the language.
 For example, it took a lot of time to preprocess the data and traverse through the dataset.
 It would be a lot faster if the data is organized better and store in memory in a way that have better spatial and temporal locality.
 In the future, it seems C++ CUDA would be a better choice not only for preprocessing but also for training.
+Using the current approach, some time there would be run out of memory problem if saving the entire dataset as a malloced array in heap at once.
+In the future, load only when the training loop started to use the portion of the data.